Mahakala omnogovae: Classification

 A phylogenetic analysis performed by Turner and colleagues, who described the specimen, found Mahakala to be the most basal known dromaeosaurid.
 Their results, along with the small size of other theropods found at the base of paravian lineages, suggest that small size was not an innovation of early birds, but a common trait of early paravians; small size would have preceded flight and would not have been a special avian autapomorphy as the result of a size squeeze.
 Like birds, troodontids and dromaeosaurids were not small throughout their evolutionary history, and showed size increases among several different lineages.
 Mahakala has a combination of characteristics found among basal troodontids and birds, but lacks some that are present in more derived dromaeosaurids.
 A study in 2017 found that Mahakala was a member of the enigmatic, basal subfamily Halszkaraptorinae.

 The cladogram below is based on the phylogenetic analysis conducted in 2017 by Cau et al. using updated data from the Theropod Working Group in their description of Halszkaraptor.

+In 2020, Mahakala was recovered in a polytomy with halszkaraptorines, unenlagiines and microraptorines outside the subfamily.
+However, other more recent analyses still support the Halszkaraptorine placement of Mahakala.

 Paleoecology and paleobiology

 The paleoenvironment of the Djadokhta Formation is interpreted as having a semiarid climate, with sand dune and alluvial settings.
 The semiarid steppe landscape was drained by intermittent streams and was sometimes affected by dust and sandstorms, and moisture was seasonal.
 Animals present included terrestrial turtles and crocodilians, lizards, mammals, and a variety of dinosaurs; aquatic animals like fish were not present.
 The majority of the fauna was small to medium-sized.
 Small coelurosaurians are the most diverse dinosaurs, including fellow dromaeosaurid Velociraptor, troodontids Byronosaurus and Saurornithoides, oviraptorids Citipati, Khaan, and Oviraptor, and alvarezsaurids Kol and Shuvuuia; other dinosaurs present included ceratopsians Protoceratops and Udanoceratops, the hadrosaur Plesiohadros, and the ankylosaurid Pinacosaurus.
 Like other dromaeosaurids, Mahakala would have been a small active predaceous carnivore.
+Halszkaraptorinae are known to be strong swimmers, this suggests that Mahakala may too have been a strong swimmer like the other members of its family.